 H.264 offers better performance over MPEG-2 in reduced bandwidth for similar quality (about 2 to 1).
 This improvement comes with increased

-complexity in the encoder and decoder, which affects overall cost, but with the rapid adoption of H.264 in the commercial world this is becoming less of
+complexity in the encoder and decoder, which affects overall cost, but with the complete adoption of H.264 in the commercial world this is becoming less of

 an issue.
-DISA is pushing

-forward H.264 over MPEG-2 throughout their networks.
+DISA is pushing H.264 over MPEG-2 throughout their networks.
 For HD applications, H.264 offers the best performance overall.

 What's wrong with MISB EG 0104?
 The MISB promulgated it, after all.